Historically ginger has been used for things like morning sickness, digestive problems and colic.

 And the best part of all this?
 Ginger doesn’t demonstrate the same nasty side effects that are associated with drugs like mefenamic acid (think liver damage, stomach pain, rash and so on).

-5. Supports The Immune System
+5. May Support The Immune System

 There is a strong link between the immune system and the endocrine (hormone production) system.